Szetya/nicFW-H3-BLE-PTT/README.md

 The time for this function is : const unsigned long totMaxTime = 2 * 60 * 1000; // 2 minutes (ms)
 line in the main.cpp.

+In several places the comments are written in Hungarian.
+Sorry but it was easier for me. :)